 Our teaching helps to prepare all our graduates for the workplace at all levels.
 We do this through close collaboration with industry to ensure that we keep up with emerging trends in such a dynamic sector.
 Our principled approach also allows our graduates to adapt quickly.

 We provide teaching at all levels:

 We have a long history of successful collaboration with industry.
 This ranges from ensuring our teaching is relevant to knowledge transfer to organisations and governments worldwide.
 Find out how we can help your business through consultancy, research or bespoke professional development and training.

 In September 2010, the Department moved to brand-new, purpose-built accommodation on the new University campus expansion on Campus East at the University of York.
 Our building is an expression of the University's belief in fostering the highest standards of academic excellence, delivering a world-class student experience, and providing a stimulating environment to support interactions between the University, researchers and business.

 Find out more about our facilities, including a video tour, showing our labs, teaching and research spaces.

-The Department is managed by the Head of Department, assisted by two Deputy Heads of Department.
+The Department is managed by the Head of Department, assisted by two Deputy Heads of Department, and a non-academic Department Manager.